DoctorCobweb/knuckle_dragger/README.md

 ## GOTTCHAS

 1. your need to comment out the console.log('[textualize] text') etc stuff from npos textualize.js file

+2.  in rules.js of npos package, you need to change 'r': 0 to 'r': 1 in the ESC rules array.  failing to do this will crash the parser when using a docket with two colours,  black and red.

 ## RUN